daggerok/streaming-file-server/README.md

 ### todo

-- migrate from mvc to reactive webflux
+- migrate ~~file-items-service and~~ file-server from mvc to reactive webflux
 - migrate from postgres to reactive postgres or some reactive NoSQL (mongodb, etc...)
 - add more advanced security...
 - improve files-db sync (replace FileSystem with GridFS or ...?)